gcanti/tcomb/README.md

     return '(' + this.x + ', ' + this.y + ')';
 };

-// building an instance is simple as var p = new Point({x: 1, y: 2});
+// costructor usage, p is immutable var p = new Point({x: 1, y: 2});

 p.x = 2; // => TypeError, p is immutable